 Makeup has long dominated the beautysphere, but skincare is finally fighting back.
 It's like your cosmetics had a party on your face and your skin is hungover, causing you to turn to skincare to soothe your tired skin.
 But these days, consumers are savvy—they know their hyaluronic acids from their peptides, and they demand products and futuristic gadgets that genuinely make a difference.

 Consumers as a whole have also become more demanding when it comes to environmental repercussions—they want more streamlined packaging and options that sit in line with their ethos, be that veganism or trying to use more locally sourced ingredients.
-To bridge the gap, we called on the beauty experts and buyers at our favourite retailers to reveal the topics they see being big news this summer.
+To bridge the gap, we called on the beauty experts and buyers at our favorite retailers to reveal the topics they see being big news in summer 2018.

 When it comes to shopping for skincare, our number one question has always been "Does this work?" and now there's the added question of "Is this eco-friendly?"
-With The Evening Standard's The Last Straw campaign, which called for London bars and restaurants to ban plastic straws, and more attention being put on Pacific Plastic Island, consumers are demanding that their beauty products follow suit.
+With many bars and restaurants across the world banning plastic straws, and more attention being put on Pacific Plastic Island, consumers are demanding their beauty products follow suit.

 "I believe we'll see brands of all sizes pledging to swap to 100% plant-based packaging in the next couple of years," says Alexia Inge, founder of Cult Beauty.
-She also predicts consumers will look to brands using locally sourced ingredients—Haeckels, for one, uses hand-harvested seaweed from Margate's 14-mile coast.
+She also predicts consumers will look to brands using locally sourced ingredients—UK beauty brand Haeckels, for one, uses hand-harvested seaweed from Margate's 14-mile coast.

 Skin From Within